souzatharsis/podcastfy/usage/conversation_custom.md

 # Podcastfy Conversation Configuration

 Podcastfy offers a range of customization options to tailor your AI-generated podcasts.
 This document outlines how you can adjust parameters such as conversation style, word count, and dialogue structure to suit your specific needs.
-Whether you're creating educational content, storytelling experiences, or anything in between, these configuration options allow you to fine-tune your podcast's tone, length, and format.
-See [Notes of Caution](#notes-of-caution) before starting to customize to avoid unexpected results.
+See [System Config](https://github.com/souzatharsis/podcastfy/blob/main/usage/config_custom.md) for additional seetings.
+See [Notes of Caution](#notes-of-caution) to avoid unexpected results.

 ## Table of Contents